-School districts' direct intervention is more important than ever given confusion arising from a new Michigan budget bill enacted on September 29, 2021.
+In communities where mask mandates are indicated, school districts' direct intervention is more important than ever given confusion arising from a new Michigan budget bill enacted on September 29, 2021.
 The bill includes provisions that purport to prohibit local health officers from implementing school mask mandates and withhold funding from a local health department that issues emergency epidemic orders without the support of its county board of commissioners.
 The Governor's legal team and local health department legal counsel have asserted that the provisions are unconstitutional and therefore unenforceable, but the provisions have nevertheless had a chilling effect on local health department actions to protect students.
 Amidst this confusion, it is imperative that schools shoulder their unequivocal authority and responsibility to independently implement measures to protect student health.